 d.
 Green Mountain National Forest.
-In 1984, Congress designated much of this land as the White Rocks National Recreation Area, the intent being to retain much of the area in a wild, remote state for the benefit of wildlife which require that type of habitat and for recreational use including hunting, fishing, camping, snowmobiling, and cross country skiing.
+In 1984, Congress designated much of this land as the White Rocks National Recreation Area, the intent being to retain much of the area in a wild, remote state for the benefit of wildlife which require that habitat and for recreational use including hunting, fishing, camping, snowmobiling, and cross country skiing.
 This area was the site of the reintroduction of the pine marten into Vermont by the Department of Fish and Wildlife in 1989.

 e.
 Okemo State Forest.
 Much of the western slope of Okemo Mountain is an important black bear corridor between the large block of wild federally owned land to the south and west of Town and areas north of Mount Holly on Saltash and Killington Mountains.
-The Vermont Department of Fish and Wildlife has identified this as critical bear habitat and it is being managed by the State as such.
-Fishing, hunting, hiking, snowmobiling and cross country skiing are the principal recreational activities in this area.
-A portion of Okemo Mountain's eastern side Ski Area is located within the Town of Mount Holly and is part of the long term leasehold of Okemo Mountain, Inc. A hiking trail has been constructed from the site of the former Healdville railroad station to the mountain summit.
+The Vermont Department of Fish and Wildlife has identified this as critical bear habitat, and it is being managed by the State as such.
+Fishing, hunting, hiking, snowmobiling and cross-country skiing are the principal recreational activities in this area.

+A portion of Okemo Mountain's eastern side Ski Area is located within the Town of Mount Holly and is part of the long-term leasehold of Okemo Mountain, Inc. A hiking trail has been constructed from the site of the former Healdville railroad station to the mountain summit.
+As part of Okemo Mountain Inc.'s Jackson Gore development, commenced in 2002, adjacent bear habitat and corridor lands were dedicated for preservation.

 f.
-Ball fields for baseball, softball, soccer and various other activities have been constructed and maintained in the area immediately behind the Mount Holly Elementary School.
+Mount Holly School Facilities: Ballfields for baseball, softball, soccer and various other activities have been constructed and maintained in the area immediately behind the Mount Holly Elementary School.
 Swings and other pieces of playground equipment are maintained there as well.
 A major renovation of the fields was undertaken beginning in the summer of 1990 with assistance of the Army National Guard Engineers from Springfield, Vermont.

 g.
 Catamount Trail System.
-The Catamount Trail is a cross country ski trail running the length of Vermont.
+The Catamount Trail is a cross-country ski trail running the length of Vermont.
 The route through Mount Holly travels across the northwest corner of the Town entering about a mile south of East Wallingford and following old Town roads to its exit near where Freeman Brook enters Mount Holly.
 See map.

 h.
-Much of the remaining private land in Town is still open for recreational activities such as hunting, fishing, cross country skiing, snowmobiling, and horse back riding.
+Private Land.
+Much of the remaining private land in Town is still open for recreational activities such as hiking, hunting, fishing, cross-country skiing, snowshoeing, snowmobiling, and horseback riding.
 This land provides important space for these activities.
 It is hoped that the State of Vermont will begin to recognize this and adopt a program to ease the property tax burden on these lands so they will continue to be available for the future.
+In recent years as land ownership has changed, there has been an increase in posting that restricts access for specific recreational use such as hunting and fishing.